-The last thing you want your husband to do when getting his biopsy results from his doctor, is look at you and mouth the word “fuck” … it was however a completely honest expression of what was going through his head at the time…..
+The last thing you want your husband to do when getting his biopsy results from his doctor, is look at you and mouth the word fuck.

-A pretty serious diagnosis that was hard to hear but now we know and can move onto the next step in his recovery.
-We haven’t been given the treatment plan yet, but I imagine that they will want to get it under way asap…I know we do!…We are staying positive.
+It is a serious diagnosis and was hard to hear.
+Now we know, and can move onto the next step in his recovery.
+We haven’t been given the treatment plan yet, but I imagine that they will want to get it under way asap.
+I know we do.
+We are choosing to stay positive.

 Statistics from the Australian Cancer Council website show one in two men and one in three women in Australia will get cancer before they are 80.
 Every year in NSW alone, more than 39,000 new cases of cancer are expected to be diagnosed – that is more than 100 every day.
 Many people will be cured, many won’t .
 A diagnosis is very frightening, and I believe that survival rates can relate directly to the research dollars available for the particular cancer diagnosed.